-Upon receipt of a Level Three appeal, the Executive Director will determine whether to rule on the issue or whether the issue is appropriate for referral to the Bright Star Schools Board of

-Directors for placement on the agenda of its next regularly scheduled meeting.
+Upon receipt of a Level Three appeal, the Chief Executive Officer will determine whether to rule on the issue or whether the issue is appropriate for referral to the Bright Star Schools Board of Directors for placement on the agenda of its next regularly scheduled meeting.

-If the Executive Director determines to rule on the issue, the Executive Director shall hold a conference with the student or parent within ten (10) days after the Level Three appeal notice is filed or as soon thereafter as is practicable.
+If the Chief Executive Officer determines to rule on the issue, the Chief Executive Officer shall hold a conference with the student or parent within ten (10) days after the Level Three appeal notice is filed or as soon thereafter as is practicable.
 The conference shall be limited to the issues presented by the student or parent at Level One and Level Two and identified in the Level Three appeal notice.
 At the conference, the student or parent may provide information concerning any documents or information relied upon by the administration for the Level One and Level Two decisions.
-The Executive Director may set reasonable time limits for the conference.
+The Chief Executive Officer may set reasonable time limits for the conference.

-The Executive Director may provide the student or parent a written response within ten (10) days following the Level Three conference, which may explain the basis of any decision by the Executive Director to resolve the concern.
-In reaching a decision to resolve the concern, the Executive Director may consider the Level One and Level Two records, information provided at the Level Three conference, and any other relevant documents or information the Executive Director believes will help resolve the concern.
+The Chief Executive Officer may provide the student or parent a written response within ten (10) days following the Level Three conference, which may explain the basis of any decision by the Chief Executive Officer resolve the concern.
+In reaching a decision to resolve the concern, the Chief Executive Officer may consider the Level One and Level Two records, information provided at the Level Three conference, and any other relevant documents or information the Chief Executive Officer believes will help resolve the concern.

-If the Executive Director determines it is appropriate to refer the issue to the Board for placement on the agenda of its next regularly scheduled meeting, the Executive Director will inform the student or parent of the date, time, and place of the Board meeting at which the concern will be on the agenda for presentation to the Board.
+If the Chief Executive Officer determines it is appropriate to refer the issue to the Board for placement on the agenda of its next regularly scheduled meeting, the Chief Executive Officer will inform the student or parent of the date, time, and place of the Board meeting at which the concern will be on the agenda for presentation to the Board.
 The Board Chairperson will determine whether the concern will be presented in open or closed meeting in accordance with the Brown Act, and will set reasonable time limits for the Board to hear the concern.
-The Executive Director will provide the Board the record of the Level Two appeal.
-The student or parent may request a copy of the Level Two record.
+The Chief Executive Officer will provide the Board the record of the Level Two appeal.
+The student or parent may request a copy of the Level Two record